-- ♦ Possible side effects and/or additional side effects - ♦ Actions to take if side effects are observed - ♦ Special instructions via package insert and/or additional special instructions - ♦ Reason the child is taking the medication (unless confidential by law) - ♦ Does the child have a Special Health Care Need according to OCFS' definition? - ♦ Is this a change from a previous medication order? - ♦ Date prescriber authorized - ♦ Date to be discontinued - ♦ Prescriber name, telephone number and licensed authorized prescriber's signature
+- ♦ Actions to take if side effects are observed - ♦ Special instructions via package insert and/or additional special instructions - ♦ Reason the child is taking the medication (unless confidential by law) - ♦ Does the child have a Special Health Care Need according to OCFS' definition? - ♦ Is this a change from a previous medication order? - ♦ Date prescriber authorized - ♦ Date to be discontinued - ♦ Prescriber name, telephone number and licensed authorized prescriber's signature